Downtown Los Angeles, Palos Verdes Peninsula and Santa Catalina Island at sunrise

 The Sunday after Thanksgiving Brian WA6JFK and I decided to work off the mashed potatoes with another tandem activation – Brian on Hoyt Mountain and me on 4,202 right next door.
 The road head for 4,202 is the same as it is for Mt.
 Josephine – the junction of The Angeles Crest Highway and The Angeles Forest Highway at the Clear Creek Ranger Station.

 The day was remarkably clear after a few rounds of Santa Ana winds had raked over the Los Angeles Basin on Thanksgiving.
 I left the car at about 6:15AM in the deep pre-dawn twilight.
 The hike is only .54 miles but climbs 612 feet in that short jaunt, so it gets somewhat steep in places.
+NOTE: It’s been brought to my attention that some people might find this route too steep.
+Be forewarned.
 On the summit I was treated to a fantastic view of downtown Los Angeles, Palos Verdes Peninsula with Santa Catalina Island seen above.

 Brian made it up to Hoyt Mountain a little after I did and we had a summit-to-summit contact.
 I took a telephoto shot of Hoyt Mountain and, upon blowing it up, could spot Brian and his mast!